CiscoCXSecurity/log4j/README.md

 * log4jjavaclass.yara - Hunts for references to Log4J java in class form
 * log4jjavasrc.yara - Hunts for references to Log4J java in source form
 * log4jimport.yara - Hunts for references to Log4J imports
+* log4jJndiLookup.yara - Hunts for references to Log4J JndiLookup

 ## Source code to check